ibm-cloud-docs/codeengine/project.md

 ### Determining which project is selected as the current context
 {: #current-project-cli}

-You can find details about the project that is currently selected as the current context by using the  [`project current`](/docs/codeengine?topic=codeengine-cli#cli-project-current) command.
+You can find details about the project that is selected as the current context by using the  [`project current`](/docs/codeengine?topic=codeengine-cli#cli-project-current) command.

 ## Delete a project
 {: #delete-project}